Don’t be scared, be prepared this autumn

 And finally...

-Make sure you have enough Contents Cover in place, as with Sheilas’ Wheels you get your covered items replaced with new ones.
-So when estimating the amount of cover you need don’t forget to use the full value it would cost to replace it for new.
-Also, be sure to add any new valuables to your existing cover, specifying anything over £1500 (bikes worth over £500) - here’s hoping, Santa baby!
+Make sure you have enough Contents Cover in place should the worst ever happen.
+When estimating the amount of cover you need, don't forget to use the full value it would cost to replace all items as new.
+Also, make sure you’ve put any Specified Items on your policy – if you’ve got Sheilas’ Wheels cover, that’s anything over £1500, or bikes, including accessories, over £500.

 You might also be interested in